paulscherrerinstitute/wica-http/README.md

 * Supports EPICS Channel Access communication using PSI's pure Java CA client library.
 * Monitors EPICS channels, or polls them at configurable rates.

+# Requirements

+The only requirement for running the Wica-HTTP server is Java 11 JRE.

 # Getting Started

 1. Get the Wica-HTTP fat Jar.